zorua98741/PS3-Rich-Presence-for-Discord/README.md

 	- if this feature is a must to you, i can guide you through manually adding game names in the python (.py) file.
 * PSX and PS2 game detection will **not** work on PSN .pkg versions because webman cannot show those games as mounted/playing.
 * PS2 ISO game detection can be inconsistent, varying on degree of consistency by the value of "Refresh time."
-* Windows 7 or earlier cannot be used as Python 3.9 cannot be installed
+* Using Windows 7 is not advised due to the hoops that have to be jumped through to get the script working, but the .py file *does* work (tested with Python 3.8.6 64bit)

 ## Usage